byanthny/macropad-rp2040/README.md

 - [ ] Create profiles
 - [ ] Use OLED more
 - [ ] Check out [Macropad Hotkeys Project Guide](https://learn.adafruit.com/macropad-hotkeys) guide
+- [ ] Refactor message system and macros system to be more modular.

 ## Bugs